The Beholder

 Our Verdict

 I don’t know if it’s too soon to say that Unknown is the best BL of the year.
-But it has got that cinematic brilliance that we do not get to see enough on television.
-It is my kind of series – melancholic, and slice-of-life.
+But it has that cinematic brilliance that we do not see enough on television.
+It is my kind of series (minus the ick) – melancholic, and slice-of-life.
 And yeah, it could be very emotional too.
 If you are looking for something worth your time, you can check it out.

 Home » Blog » Unknown BL Review (Taiwan): The Best of 2024?